Ahren-Chen/MeshGenerator/README.md

 ## Possible Properties
 Vertices: (Will assume default configurations if property is not given, or incorrect format)
-- Color: 'rgb_color', 'R,G,B' (R, G, B are valid integers)
+- Color: 'rgba_color', 'R,G,B,A' (R, G, B, A are valid float numbers from 0-1.
+A is the alpha value (transparency), where 1 is visible and 0 is transparent)
-- Transparency: 'alpha', 'float' (float value from 0-1)
 - Centroid: 'centroid', 'boolean' (Give True/False based on whether the vertex is a centroid)
 - Thickness: 'thickness', 'int' (Give integer that is bigger than 0 the thickness of the vertex)